sunpy/ndcube/docs/data_classes.rst

   >>> my_cube = NDCube(data, input_wcs)

 The data array is stored in ``mycube.data`` while the WCS object is stored in ``my_cube.wcs``.
-However, when manipulating/slicing the data it is better to slice the object as a whole.
-(See section on :ref:`ndcube_slicing`.)
-So the ``.data`` attribute should only be used to access specific raw data values.
+The ``.data`` attribute should only be used to access specific raw data values.

-Thanks to its inheritance from `astropy.nddata.NDData`, `~ndcube.NDCube` can also hold additional supplementary data including: metadata located at `NDCube.meta`;
-an uncertainty array located at `NDCube.uncertainty` (subclass of `astropy.nddata.NDUncertainty`) describing the uncertainty of each data array value;
-a data unit (`astropy.units.Unit` or unit `str`);
-and a mask (boolean array), located at `NDCube.mask`, marking reliable and unreliable pixels.
-Note that in keeping the convention of `numpy.ma.masked_array` ``True`` means that the corresponding data array axis is masked, i.e. it is bad data, while ``False`` signifies good data.
+When manipulating/slicing the data it is better to slice the `~ndcube.NDCube` instance as a whole so as to ensure that supporting data - e.g. coordinates, uncertainties, mask - remain consistent.
+(See :ref:`cube_slicing`.)

+To instantiate a more complex `~ndcube.NDCube` with metadata, a data unit, uncertainties and a mask, we can  the following:

 .. code-block:: python